hunterchow/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL. git has a mutable index called stage.
-Creating a new branch is qiuck.
+Creating a new branch is qiuck AND simple.